 The best things in homeschooling are free Public libraries were probably our most important homeschooling resource.
 We spent a lot of time there, attending story time, taking out books, checking out the free workshops, and just hanging out.
-When my kids developed serious interests, we turned first to the library.
+When my kids developed serious interests, the library was the first place we turned.
 At age 11, for example, one daughter became obsessed with Ella Fitzgerald and jazz and wanted to devour as much music as possible.
 Thanks to our regular trips to the library, she knew just where to find what she craved.

-Libraries also have passes for local museums that offer steep discounts or even free admission.
-Said museums are likely to have particular days and times when entry is completely free, and some offer free or discounted admission to students.
-Universities are also great resources, regularly presenting concerts, lectures, art exhibits, and more free of charge.
+Libraries also offer passes for local museums that provide steep discounts or even free admission.
+Said museums are also likely to have particular days and times when entry is completely free, and some offer free or discounted admission to students.
+Universities are also great resources for free or inexpensive concerts, lectures, art exhibits, and more.
 Through connections with professors, we even finagled auditing privileges for one kid to take, gratis, a couple of classes at the university in the suburb where we live.
 Also free—nature.
 We spent a lot of time in it.
 Highly recommended.

 Find—and use—your tribe Joining a local homeschooling support group is almost always free.
-Going to park days, potlucks, support meetings, gym days, and any other free, low cost group events that cater to a broad range of ages and families is the best way to connect with others.
-If you or your kid are interested in something particular, like a book club, science experiments, creative writing group, etc., organize it.
+Going to park days, potlucks, support meetings, gym days, and any other free, low cost group events that cater to a broad range of ages and families is a great way to connect with others.
+If you or your kid are interested in something in particular, like a book club, science experiments, creative writing group, etc., and you can’t find one available, use your local networks to organize it.
 Organizing field trips generally gets you free admission and the chance to get to know people.
 Theater productions, math clubs, science fairs, geography fairs, open mikes, craft fairs, holiday parties—the list of free programming we’ve enjoyed through our local support group is long.
 An active, thriving support group offers benefits beyond saving money.
 It helps foster close friendships for you and your kids, and inspires meaningful activities that spring organically from the interests and talents of the people in the group.

 Teenage years I mention this especially because in my experience this is when we had to make the biggest decisions about spending money.
 There were instrument lessons, community college courses, summer programs, and other exciting prospects.
 We used the same approach we had always used, carefully considering before enrolling and seeking ways to spend as little as possible.
 We used our state’s dual enrollment program to help pay for community college classes.
 My kids sang and performed in a semi-professional company that charged no participation fee.
 To help my daughter gain experience performing jazz we regularly attended local jazz jams.
 On their own, my kids pursued volunteer positions in hospitals, libraries, museums, and other places.
 One daughter entered and won competitions that gave her opportunities to travel the country and learn from professional artists.
 Another daughter who longed to play Hamlet and other leading Shakespearean roles knew that finding that opportunity in the community would be nearly impossible, so she gathered her friends together and started her own theater company, putting on more than a dozen of Shakespeare’s plays on, of course, a shoestring budget.

 Badassity is a choice Sometimes I hear people remark that homeschooling is solely for the privileged, and from some angles, that is certainly true.
 I consider myself fortunate to have been able to do it, but as I’ve described, we did it frugally.
-We juggled homeschooling and jobs (both my husband and I worked), and we prioritized spending time together over spending money.
+We juggled homeschooling and two parents working, and we prioritized spending time together over spending money.
 We spent less time seeking out ways to make more money, and more time looking for ways to curb our spending.
 One thing I know is that choosing to homeschool led me to feel empowered to do other things I had previously thought impossible.
-That kind of empowerment, whether it’s related to a choice to homeschool or some other way of taking action in one’s life, is what I wish for all.
+That kind of empowerment, whether it’s related to a choice to homeschool or some other way of taking action in one’s life, is what I wish for everyone.